sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Evaluation Metrics

-Prediction results are evaluated on the log loss between the predicted values and the ground truth.
+Prediction results are evaluated on the Root Mean Square Error (RMSE) between the predicted values and the ground truth.

 ### Project Design